crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 - Keep brief and forward-looking

 **Example:**
 > "Several limitations warrant mention.
-Our transaction cost estimates are approximate, and real-world implementation would face additional frictions.
-We focus on announcement-day forward windows; testing pre-announcement drift would require higher-frequency predictions.
-Finally, our sample period includes the rise of algorithmic trading, raising questions about future persistence of these patterns."
+My transaction cost estimates are approximate, and real-world implementation would face additional frictions.
+I focus on announcement-day forward windows; testing pre-announcement drift would require higher-frequency predictions.
+Finally, my sample period includes the rise of algorithmic trading, raising questions about future persistence of these patterns."

 ---